rohitrajhans/CS-F214/assignment/README.txt

   - ICMP: 'icmp type 10 code 5'
     icmp ICMP-type-condition ICMP-code-condition

+Output:
+  - After verification of Input Parameters:
+    - In case of allow, 'Packet Allowed' is printed and 'true' value is returned.
+    - In case of reject, 'Packet Rejected' is printed and 'true' value is returned.
+    - In case of drop, no message is printed and 'true' value is returned.
+    - In case input parameters do not match with existing database rules, 'Packet does not match any clause, rejected by default' is printed and 'false' value is returned.

 Implementation:
   - The 'packet' rule accepts packet data as a string, parses it and verifies it with the existing database. [see db.pl]
   - Incoming packet information is matched with each rule and accordingly the result is displayed.